-Wheelers is currently planning a four-month refit to create a bigger kitchen, with additional room for a communal table and another seafood bar, but the parlor will remain untouched.
+Wheelers is currently planning a four-month refit to create a bigger kitchen, with additional room for a communal table and another seafood bar, but the parlour will remain untouched.

 "I'd be lynched if I changed anything about that," says Stubbs.

 Part of the reason Wheelers feels so homely is that it functions as a second home for Fitt.
 When she took over the running of the restaurant, the parlour was mainly used to entertain family and friends—before the public got wind and started booking up tables.
 It doesn't have an alcohol license, so you're free to BYOB from the aptly titled and handily placed "The Offy" opposite.

 "When I started here, we really didn't know how it was going to work out.
 We only had a copper pot for cooking lobsters and crabs in the kitchen, along with a tiny baby Belling," remembers Fitt.
 "In my parents' time in the 30s, there was even less—just a grill for making grilled sole, or perhaps skate with brown butter and caperberries.
 But it's oysters that make up so much of our menu, I think because of the history of people eating them in place of meat and local fishermen bringing them home."